-Verification was conducted by the Board of Directors for all listed shares held by MHI at the meeting held in August 2019.
+Verification was conducted by the Board of Directors for all listed shares held by MHI at the meeting held in September 2020.
 As the result of the verification, some stocks were confirmed the decreased importance of the expected purpose.
-In terms of economic rationale, as a whole, the related earnings outweigh the cost of capital, but around 10% of those stocks deliver lower earnings than the cost of capital.
-Based on the verification result and dialogues with the companies in which we hold shares, MHI sold 14 individual stocks in FY2019 (12 stocks sold entirely, and 2 stocks sold partially).
+In terms of economic rationale, around 10% of those stocks deliver lower earnings than the cost of capital.
+Based on the verification result and dialogues with the companies in which we hold shares, MHI sold 11 individual stocks in FY2020 (8 stocks sold entirely, and 3 stocks sold partially).

-▶ Balance of shareholdings / number of individual stocks
+Balance of shareholdings / number of individual stocks